Via Port Rotterdam

 Via Port Rotterdam, formerly Rotterdam Square, is a shopping mall located in Rotterdam, New York, United States.
 When it opened, the mall was originally called Rotterdam Square and owned by Wilmorite Properties (who also owned Wilton Mall in Wilton) until 2005, when Wilmorite was acquired by The Macerich Company, who then took over ownership and management of most of their properties.
 The mall has an area of 900000 sqft on one level with 36 stores, a 450-seat food court as well as restaurants, an aquarium, entertainment center, and a seven-screen Sony-Loews Cineplex, now operated by Zurich Cinemas (independent company).
 The mall was purchased by Kohan Retail Investment Group in January 2014, and was later sold to Via Properties in June 2015.
-In 2016, Via Properties renamed the mall to Via Port Rotterdam.
+In 2016, Via Properties renamed the mall Via Port Rotterdam.